 “Where did you learn to fight like that?”
 Cael snarled at the Jurati.
-He was tired and breathless and humiliated, and, perhaps, the best retaliation he could think of was to cast vague aspersions on his opponent’s skill.
+He was tired and breathless and humiliated, reduced to casting vague aspersions on his opponent’s skills.

 The Jurati’s face became serious for the first time.
 He lowered his blade, held it casually at his side as he considered Cael.

 Cael curled his lip in disbelief.
-“You never fought in any battle!”
+“You never fought there!”

 “Are you calling me a liar?”
-The Jurati spoke mildly, and moved not at all, except to shift his grip on the hilt of his sword just slightly.
+The Jurati spoke mildly, but he shifted his grip on the hilt of his sword just a little.
 “Because if you are, you better be willing to pick up that sword again and prove it.
 And I promise you, I will not be pulling any blows this time.”

-The lowering sun cast their shadows long over the bridge, and around them scores of watchers held their breaths, waiting to see what would happen.
+The lowering sun cast their shadows long over the bridge.
+The scores of watchers held their breaths, waiting to see what would happen.
 What had started as an afternoon’s diversion was in danger of becoming much more serious.
 But Cael had already been beaten once, and though he might be temperamental, he wasn’t an idiot.
 With unconvincing nonchalance, he forced his shoulders back and his chin up, and schooled his face into a disdainful glower.
-He did not say anything—he didn’t need too—and the crowd split in front of him as he walked away, stopping only long enough to pick up his sword from where it had fallen.
+He did not say anything—he didn’t need to—and the crowd split in front of him as he walked away, stopping only long enough to pick up his sword from where it had fallen.